 If you are no longer working at your old job, the income from the last job should not be counted in calculating your SNAP benefits.
 The same is true if other earned or unearned income stops.
 DTA should calculate your financial eligibility prospectively (see below).
 106 C.M.R. §364.310.

 It is possible DTA will count some income from your terminated job for the first month of your SNAP, if you got a final paycheck within the cyclical month of your SNAP application.
 106 C.M.R. §365.840, 106 CMR §364.110.
 Once that first month passes it should no longer count as part of the SNAP calculation for your household.
-See question 57 for an example.
+See What happens if I recently quit a job? for an example.

 Income of school employees